isblab/pickET/docs/input_for_s2.md

 First, for `mode: connected_component_labeling`, there are no hyperparameters.
 This mode is fast and works well for less crowded datasets.

 Second, for `mode: watershed_segmentation`, there is one hyperparameter.
-This mode uses the watershed segmentation workflow for splitting semantic segmentation into instance segmentation.
+This mode uses watershed segmentation for converting the semantic segmentation into instance segmentation.
 It uses the `min_distance` hyperparameter that defines the minimum separation between two detected particles in voxels.

     output_dir: /data/picket_results/
 As the name suggests, `output_dir` describes the path to the directory where the output segmentations will be saved.